Hill House Scheduled Ancient Monument

 Hill House is a Scheduled Monument, incorporating a historic system of ditches, which lies adjacent to now restored areas of Broom Quarry.
 The Monument includes two moats through which a sustainable through-flow of water was required.

 In association with specialists from other disciplines working on investigation and restoration of the Monument, BCL undertook an investigation into the hydrological and hydrogeological regime at the site.
 This involved examination of an extensive dataset from the adjacent Quarry and various additional field-works.
-Following this water balance calculations and analysis of various water supply options were undertaken.
+Following this, detailled water balance calculations and analysis of various water supply options were undertaken.
 On this basis proposals were made for provision of a sustainable water supply.